a-n-g-i-e-r-i/event-funnel/README.md

-# Attendance Tracker
+# Event Funnel

 ## Description

-An Express server which receives and selectively filters webhook attendance events from a Zoom JWT App, and then appends parsed data as a row in a Google Sheet.
+An Express server which receives and selectively filters webhook events from a Zoom JWT App, and then appends parsed data as a row in a Google Sheet.

 ### Detailed Flow